The Trading Post

 Some traditions can’t be blitz scaled and… shouldn’t be.

-Joshua Lassman shows what it looks like to build a business around that fact: designing for intimacy, choosing the right people over more people and standing in the middle as a cultural bridge.
-As leaders push faster across borders...
+Joshua Lassman shows what it looks like to build a business around that fact: designing for intimacy, choosing the right people over more people, and standing as a cultural bridge rather than a marketing channel.

 Immerse Yourself Here: Untold Japan